During open enrollment, many want to better understand their benefit options. Below are the top 5 questions about health savings accounts.

 HSAs also have a triple tax advantage1:

 - Investment earnings and money comes out tax-free, when used for eligible expenses

 Every consumer can benefit from opening an HSA.
-HDHPs paired with an HSA were made as a way to help control health care costs and each accountholder can decide how much money to set aside for health care costs.
-HSAs are a great way to build tax-free wealth through deductible contributions while investing for growth over time and taking tax-free* distributions and reimbursements when needed.
+High deductible health plans (HDHPs) paired with an HSA were made as a way to help control health care costs and each accountholder can decide how much money to set aside for health care costs.
+HSAs are a great way to build tax-free wealth through deductible contributions while investing for growth over time and taking tax-free distributions and reimbursements when needed.1

-Unlike FSAs, an HSA allows you to roll over your entire unspent amount year after year.
+Unlike FSAs, an HSA allows you to roll over your entire unspent amount year after year and calculates, compounds and credits interest monthly based on the applicable rate for different tiers of the account balance.
 Money you put in an HSA will always be yours, whereas you can’t take your FSA money with you if you change jobs or retire.
-The money sitting in an HSA isn’t taxed* at any point during the account’s life and neither are any gains if some of the money in the HSA is invested.
-Money withdrawn for qualified medical expenses is also tax-free*.
+The money sitting in an HSA isn’t taxed at any point during the account’s life and neither are any gains if some of the money in the HSA is invested.
+Money withdrawn for qualified medical expenses is also tax-free.1

 You can use your balance to pay for qualified medical expenses for you or your covered dependents.
 Some examples include:

 - Dental treatments, exams or cleaning costs